NightPh0enix/ModelGeneration/README.md

                 15. Direction of the move i.e. forward direction (1) and backward direction (0)

 Output : The XYZ positions for every move

+Run the graphing.py to generate the plot after running the C++ file.